CopilotC-Nvim/CopilotChat.nvim/README.md

       debug = false, -- Enable or disable debug mode, the log file will be in ~/.local/state/nvim/CopilotChat.nvim.log },
     build = function()
-      vim.notify("Please update the remote plugins by running 'UpdateRemotePlugins', then restart Neovim.") end,
+      vim.notify("Please update the remote plugins by running ':UpdateRemotePlugins', then restart Neovim.") end,
     event = "VeryLazy",
     keys = {